miguelignacio/delphes_EIC/README.md

 SimpleAnalysis is a basic C++ framework that can operate on the ROOT files produced by Delphes.
 To compile:

+This requires a recent version of gcc to be compiled, as it employs features from C++-14.
+GCC 8.X or higher should suffice.

 ```
 cd SimpleAnalysis/
 export DELPHES_PATH=<PATH TO DELPHES INSTALLATION>